Cohabitation (government)

 Cohabitation is a system of divided government that occurs in semi-presidential systems, such as France, whenever the president is from a different political party than the majority of the members of parliament.
-It occurs because such a system forces the president to name a premier (prime minister) who will be acceptable to the majority party within parliament.
+It occurs because such a system forces the president to name a prime minister who will be acceptable to the majority party within parliament.
 Thus, cohabitation occurs because of the duality of the executive: an independently elected president and a prime minister who must be acceptable both to the president and to the legislature.

 France

 Cohabitation took place in France in 1986–1988, 1993–1995, and 1997–2002.
 The president faced an opposition majority in the National Assembly and had to select his government from them.